 - 1. Fraud or misrepresentation in applying for or maintaining the license; - 2.
 Failure to observe the rules and regulations of the District relating to side sewers and Side Sewer Contractors; - 3.
-Failure to pay for labor or materials used in the construction of side sewers; - 4.
-Fraud or misrepresentation to the owner, occupant, or agent or representative thereof for the purpose of obtaining a contract for the construction of a side sewer, or during the course of work done pursuant to such contract, and including the failure to adhere to the standard side sewer contract; - 5.
-Failure to correct work or pay any default covered by the guaranty in the standard side sewer contract;
+Failure to pay for labor or materials used in the construction of side sewers; or - 4.
+Fraud or misrepresentation to the property owner, building occupant, or agent or representative thereof for the purpose of obtaining a contract for the construction of a side sewer, or during the course of work done pursuant to such contract, and including the failure to adhere to the standard side sewer contract.